bilby-dev/bilby/CONTRIBUTING.md

 ## Code style

-During a code review (when you want to contribute changes to the code base), you may be asked to change your code to fit with the bilby style.
-This is based on a few python conventions and is generally maintained to ensure the code base remains consistent and readable to new users.
-Here we list some typical things to keep in mind ensuring the code review is as smooth as possible

-1. We follow the [standard python PEP8](https://www.python.org/dev/peps/pep-0008/) conventions for style.
-While the testing of this is largely automated (the C.I. pipeline tests check using [flake8](http://flake8.pycqa.org/en/latest/)), some more subjective things might slip the net.
+We apply [ruff](https://docs.astral.sh/ruff/) automated formatting to the entire codebase.
+This ensures that we have an objectively enforced and consistent style across the project.
+In addition to the automated test below are a few useful guidelines when writing code for Bilby.

-2. New classes/functions/methods should have a docstring and following the [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html), for example
+1. New classes/functions/methods should have a docstring and following the [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html), for example
 ```python
 def my_new_function(x, y, print=False):
     """ A function to calculate the sum of two numbers